 A public institution is an institution that is owned by a governmental entity, whether federal, city, county or state.
 Some types of public institutions are jails, prisons, public hospitals, and public shelters.

 For SSI, residency means living in one of the fifty U.S. states or in the North Mariana Islands.

-Resources are things that you own, such as real estate, vehicles, personal effects, cash, bank accounts, and financial instruments like stocks, bonds, and insurance policies.
+Resources are cash and things that you own that can be converted to cash, such as real estate, vehicles, personal effects, , bank accounts, and financial instruments like stocks, bonds, and insurance policies.

 A sponsor is a U.S. resident who signed an unenforceable affidavit of support prior to December 19, 1997 or an enforceable affidavit on or after December 19, 1967, in which the sponsor agreed to support an immigrant after entrance to the U.S.

-A student is a person age eighteen through age twenty-two who is regularly enrolled eight hours a week in an institution of higher learning, twelve hours a week in grades seven through twelve, twelve hours weekly in a training course, or twelve hours weekly in a complying home-school setting.
+A student is a person under twenty-two years of age who is regularly enrolled eight hours a week in an institution of higher learning, twelve hours a week in grades seven through twelve, twelve hours weekly in a training course (fifteen hours if shop time is involved), or twelve hours weekly in a complying home-school setting.

-Unearned income is all types of income other than income received for performing work services as an employee or self-employed individual.
+Unearned income includes all types of income that are not income received for work.